Fire-Rated Walls: Essential Guide to Fire Safety

 Where is fire-rated drywall most commonly required?

-You'll find it in stairwells, corridors, unit separations, and elevator shafts—especially in multi-family and commercial buildings.
+Common locations include stairwells, corridors, unit separations, and elevator shafts—particularly in multi-family and commercial buildings.

 How do I determine the correct fire rating for a door?

-Consult the NFPA tables and align the door’s rating with the wall’s resistance rating.
-For example, a 2-hour wall typically requires a 1½-hour-rated door.
+Refer to NFPA tables and ensure the door’s rating aligns with the wall's resistance rating.
+For instance, a 2-hour wall typically requires a 1½-hour-rated door.

 Can I replace a fire door with a solid wall?

-Yes, but only if the door is no longer needed and the wall assembly meets the original fire-resistance requirement.
+Yes, but only if the door is unnecessary and the wall assembly meets the original fire-resistance requirements.

 What are the latest innovations in fire-rated construction materials?

-Products like Hotrod® XL, Fire Gasket, and 093V Expansion Bead improve flexibility, sealing, and ease of installation for dynamic fire-rated assemblies.
+New products like Hotrod® XL, Fire Gasket, and 093V Expansion Bead enhance flexibility, sealing, and installation ease for dynamic fire-rated assemblies.

 bottom of page